10 attractions within 10 minutes of the Montréal Convention Centre

 Here are 10 great attractions just 10 minutes from Montréal’s very central convention centre.

 This place of divinity is a thing of rare beauty.
-Designed in the Gothic Revival style by Irish Protestant architect James O’Donnell (he converted to Catholicism just before his death to be buried there), and built between 1824 and 1829, Notre Dame Basilica is a symphony of sculpted wood, soaring gold-painted ceilings, and intricate detail.
+Designed in the Gothic Revival style by Irish Protestant architect James O’Donnell (he converted to Catholicism just before his death to be buried there), and built between 1824 and 1829, Notre-Dame Basilica of Montréal is a symphony of sculpted wood, soaring gold-painted ceilings, and intricate detail.
 A massive 7,000-pipe organ dominates the back wall.
 Utterly breathtaking.

 Place d’Armes